symplasma/retsyn/README.md

   - [ ] Speech to text for audio
 - [ ] Add scoping based on item source
 - [x] Ensure that queries allow for powerful searches
+- [ ] Handle frontmatter in markdown, especially in preview rendering

 ### Future Features